-In the tradition of this artist driven exhibition, this year’s Redlands Konica Minolta Art Prize has been curated by highly respected Australian artist Callum Morton, who won the Prize in 2013.
+In the tradition of this artist driven exhibition, this year’s Redlands Konica Minolta Art Prize was curated by highly respected Australian artist Callum Morton, who won the Prize in 2013.

-The established artists include Daniel von Sturmer, an Australian representative at the Venice Biennale in 2007, acclaimed Aboriginal photomedia artist Christian Thompson, and recipient of the 2016 Biennale of Sydney Legacy Artwork, Agatha Gothe-Snape.
+In addition to Diena Georgetti, the established artists included Daniel von Sturmer, an Australian representative at the Venice Biennale in 2007, acclaimed Aboriginal photomedia artist Christian Thompson, and recipient of the 2016 Biennale of Sydney Legacy Artwork, Agatha Gothe-Snape.

-The artist collectives include Barbara Cleveland, DAMP and A Constructed World, along with artist duo David Haines and Joyce Hinterding.
+The artist collectives included Barbara Cleveland, DAMP and A Constructed World, along with artist duo David Haines and Joyce Hinterding.

-These established artists in turn have each chosen an emerging artist to create a work which will be exhibited as part of the emerging artist category.
+These established artists in turn each chose an emerging artist to create a work which was exhibited as part of the emerging artist category.
 This unique format encourages mentoring relationships between different generations of artists and a dialogue between their works.

 The Redlands Konica Minolta Art Prize main award for established artists of $25,000 is sponsored by Konica Minolta.
 The Emerging Artist award of $10,000 is sponsored by the Glenburn Pastoral Company (Brett Whitford).